nkurniansyah/SDB_Multi_Omics/README.md

-There are 104 transcripts for un-adjusted BMI and 28 transcripts with FDR p-value &lt; 0.1 accross multiple blood tissues and traits for un.
-We used all these transcript for additional analyses.
+There are 104 transcripts for un-adjusted BMI and 28 transcripts with FDR p-value &lt; 0.1 across multiple blood tissues and traits for un.
+We used all these transcripts for additional analyses.

 ## Genome-wide association study (GWAS)

-Next step is perform Genome-wide Assocition Study for each transcript using MESA refrence panel.
+The next step is to perform a Genome-wide Association Study for each transcript using the MESA reference panel.
 We followed the guideline to perform GWAS using [TopmedPipeline](https://github.com/UW-GAC/analysis_pipeline "TopmedPipeline").

 We first generate NullModel then performe assiaction test.
 (03\_Transcript\_NullModel.R and 04\_Transcript\_GWAS.R)

-see example below how to excute the code:
+see the example below how to execute the code:

     #STEP 1.
 NullModel